 News from Eastern Connecticut State University

-Eastern is the state of Connecticut’s public liberal arts university, serving more than 5,300 students annually at its Willimantic campus and satellite locations.
-In addition to attracting students from 163 of Connecticut’s 169 towns, Eastern also draws students from 20 other states and 20 other countries.
+Eastern Connecticut State University is the state of Connecticut’s public liberal arts university, serving more than 5,300 students annually at its Willimantic campus and satellite locations.
+In addition to attracting students from 163 of Connecticut’s 169 towns, Eastern also draws students from 26 other states and 20 other countries.
 A residential campus offering 40 majors and 65 minors, Eastern offers students a strong liberal art foundation grounded in an array of applied learning opportunities.
-Eastern has been awarded “Green Campus” status by the Princeton Review eight years in a row.
+Ranked the 25th top public university in the North Region by U.S. News and World Report in its 2018 Best College ratings, Eastern has also been awarded “Green Campus” status by the Princeton Review eight years in a row.
 For more information, visit www.easternct.edu.